 Change of Major

-Mason students considering a change of major to Information Technology must have a minimum GPA of 3.00 in completed courses from the following list:IT 102 Discrete Structures or MATH 125 Discrete Mathematics I (Mason Core), IT 104 Introduction to Computing (Mason Core) or IT 191 Review of Computing Fundamentals, IT 105 IT Architecture Fundamentals, IT 106 Introduction to IT Problem Solving Using Computer Programming or IT 196 Review of IT Problem Solving Using Computer Programming or IT 109 Introduction to Computer Programming or CS 112 Introduction to Computer Programming (Mason Core), IT 206 Object Oriented Techniques for IT Problem Solving or IT 209 Introduction to Object Oriented Programming or CS 211 Object-Oriented Programming, IT 216 Systems Analysis and Design, IT 207 Applied IT Programming, IT 213 Multimedia and Web Design or IT 193 Review of Multimedia and Web Design, IT 214 Database Fundamentals or IT 194 Review of Database Fundamentals, and IT 223 Information Security Fundamentals, and a grade of C or better in IT 106 Introduction to IT Problem Solving Using Computer Programming or IT 109 Introduction to Computer Programming or IT 196 Review of IT Problem Solving Using Computer Programming or CS 112 Introduction to Computer Programming (Mason Core).
+Mason students considering a change of major to Information Technology must have a minimum GPA of 3.00 in completed courses from the following list:IT 102 Discrete Structures or MATH 125 Discrete Mathematics I (Mason Core), IT 104 Introduction to Computing (Mason Core), IT 105 IT Architecture Fundamentals, IT 106 Introduction to IT Problem Solving Using Computer Programming or IT 109 Introduction to Computer Programming or CS 112 Introduction to Computer Programming (Mason Core), IT 206 Object Oriented Techniques for IT Problem Solving or IT 209 Introduction to Object Oriented Programming or CS 211 Object-Oriented Programming, IT 216 Systems Analysis and Design, IT 207 Applied IT Programming, IT 213 Multimedia and Web Design, IT 214 Database Fundamentals and IT 223 Information Security Fundamentals, and a grade of C or better in IT 106 Introduction to IT Problem Solving Using Computer Programming or IT 109 Introduction to Computer Programming or CS 112 Introduction to Computer Programming (Mason Core).

 Note: IT courses at the 300 and 400 level are restricted to students who have declared an Information Technology major, minor, or undergraduate certificate, and to students in the BAS or BIS program.
-IT 293 Applied IT: Junior Transition and IT 343 IT Project Management (Mason Core) are restricted to students who have declared the Information Technology, BS major.
+IT 293 IT Degree and Careers Overview and IT 343 IT Project Management (Mason Core) are restricted to students who have declared the Information Technology, BS major.

 Advanced Study